DudaKristian/WEB-Studio/README.md

 My first educational project

 HTML/SASS only.
-Minimal JS for toggle modal.
+Minimal JS for toggle modal and burger menu for mobile devices.

 Fully adaptive